sourcegraph/sourcegraph-public-snapshot/doc/dev/local_development.md

 ### Prerequisites

-In order to configure the HTTPS reverse-proxy, you'll need to edit `/etc/hosts` and install Caddy 2.
+In order to configure the HTTPS reverse-proxy, you'll need to edit `/etc/hosts` and initialize Caddy 2.

 #### Add `sourcegraph.test` to `/etc/hosts`